malla97/weather-radar/README.md

 ### Testing
 To run unit tests run a command *npm run test* in the terminal.

+#### Sidenotes
-This program was developed with Node version 18.19.0.
+- This program was developed using Node version 18.19.0.
-This repository contains a CI-pipeline made with GitHub actions.
+- This repository contains a CI-pipeline made with GitHub actions.